 - Permanent alimony in the face of divorce from a long-term marriage

+If you believe you should receive alimony, the next step for our divorce attorney in West Hartford is to determine how much.
 There are a number of factors that can influence the decision the court makes regarding alimony in your case, including:

 - The duration of your marriage